 - Help strengthen the electrical grid

-Current reliability studies have determined that by summer 2020, the existing transmission facilities in the City of Alexandria and Arlington County will no longer adequately meet demand and mandatory North Electric Reliability Corporation (NERC) reliability criteria.
+Current reliability studies have determined that by summer 2020, the existing transmission facilities in the City of Alexandria and Arlington County will no longer adequately meet demand and mandatory North American Electric Reliability Corporation (NERC) reliability criteria.
 In response, a new transmission line is proposed between Dominion Energy's Glebe Substation located at the intersection of S. Glebe Road and S. Eads Street, and Pepco’s Station C Substation at the intersection of Slaters Lane and E. Abingdon Drive.

 Dominion Energy has presented and received approval for the need of the proposed project from PJM - the first step required as a member of the PJM regional transmission organization.
 Concerns include potential violations of mandatory North American Electric Reliability Corporation (NERC) reliability standards and potential overloads in the region given certain electric use and load contingencies.